jokergoo/circlize_book/book/10-create-plotting-regions.md

 `region` can be thought as values on x axes and `value` as values on y axes.

-There should be a third arguments `...` which is mandatory and is used to pass user- invisible variables to inner functions and make magics (explained in Chapter \@ref(modes-of-input)).
+There should be a third arguments `...` which is mandatory and is used to pass user-invisible variables to inner functions and make magics (explained in Chapter \@ref(modes-of-input)).
 So whenever you use `panel.fun` in `circos.genomicTrack()`, please add it to the end of your function.